UCSC-nanopore-cgl/margin/README.md

 # Margin #

 **Margin** is a suite of tools used for analysis of long-read data using Hidden Markov Models.
-It has two submodules: `polish` and `phase`.
+It has two submodules: `phase` and `polish`.

 **MarginPhase** is a utility for read haplotyping and variant phasing.